A Language of Shapes

 Did you see the movie Arrival?
-Below the theme of aliens and sci-fi, where Heptapods communicate with strange and mesmerizing circular glyphs that resemble coffee stains, is an important truth about language.
+Behind the theme of aliens and sci-fi, where Heptapods communicate with strange and mesmerizing circular glyphs that resemble coffee stains, there is an important truth about language.

 (You might wonder how this is even remotely related to clothes, but bear with me…)